-The power-up time of the AD7452 is typically 1 μ s, which means that with any SCLK frequency up to 10 MHz, one dummy cycle is always sufficient to allow the device to power up.
-Once the dummy cycle is complete, the ADC is fully powered up and the input signal will be acquired properly.
-The quiet time, t{QUIET}, must still be allowed from the point at which the bus goes back into three-state after the dummy conversion to the next falling edge of \overline{CS} .
+The power-up time of the AD7440/AD7450A is typically 1 μ s, which means that with any frequency of SCLK up to 18 MHz, one dummy cycle is always sufficient to allow the device to power up.
+Once the dummy cycle is complete, the ADC is fully powered up and the input signal is acquired properly.
+The quiet time, t{QUIET} , must still be allowed from the point at which the bus goes back into three-state after the dummy conversion to the next falling edge of \overline{CS} .

-When running at the maximum throughput rate of 555 kSPS, the AD7452 powers up and acquires a signal within ± 0.5 LSB in one dummy cycle.
-When powering up from the power-down mode with a dummy cycle, as in Figure 38, the track-and-hold, which was in hold mode while the part was powered down, returns to track mode after the first SCLK edge the part receives after the falling edge of \overline{CS} .
-This is shown as Point A in Figure 38.
+When running at the maximum throughput rate of 1 MSPS, the AD7440/AD7450A power up and acquire a signal within ± 0.5 LSB in one dummy cycle, 1 μ s.
+When powering up from the power-down mode with a dummy cycle, as in Figure 43, the track-and-hold, which was in hold mode while the part was powered down, returns to track mode after the first SCLK edge the part receives after the falling edge of $\overline{\text{CS}}$.
+This is shown as Point A in Figure 43.

-Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire $V{\rm IN}$, it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and acquire $V{\rm IN}$ fully; 1 μs is sufficient to power up the device and acquire the input signal.
+Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire $V{\rm IN}$, it does not mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and acquire $V{\rm IN}$ fully; 1 μs is sufficient to power up the device and acquire the input signal.

-For example, if a 5 MHz SCLK frequency is applied to the ADC, the cycle time is 3.2 μ s (i.e., 1/(5 MHz) × 16).
-In one dummy cycle, 3.2 μ s, the part is powered up and V{IN} fully acquired.
-However, after 1 μ s with a 5 MHz SCLK, only five SCLK cycles would have elapsed.
-At this stage, the ADC is fully powered up and the signal acquired.
-So in this case, \overline{CS} can be brought high after the 10th SCLK falling edge and brought low again after a time, t{QUIET}, to initiate the conversion.
+For example, if a 5 MHz SCLK frequency was applied to the ADC, the cycle time would be 3.2 μs (1/(5 MHz) \times 16).
+In one dummy cycle, 3.2 μs , the part would be powered up and $V{\rm IN}$ acquired fully.
+However, after 1 μs with a 5 MHz SCLK, only five SCLK cycles would have elapsed.
+At this stage, the ADC would be fully powered up and the signal acquired.
+So in this case, the \overline{CS} can be brought high after the 10th SCLK falling edge and brought low again after a time, $t{\rm QUIET}$, to initiate the conversion.

-When power supplies are first applied to the AD7452, the ADC may power up either in power-down mode or in normal mode.
+When power supplies are first applied to the device, the ADC may power up in either power-down mode or normal mode.
 Because of this, it is best to allow a dummy cycle to elapse to ensure the part is fully powered up before attempting a valid conversion.
-Likewise, if the user wants the part to power up in power-down mode, the dummy cycle may be used to ensure the device is in power-down by executing a cycle such as the one shown in Figure 37.
+Likewise, if the user wants the part to power up in power-down mode, the dummy cycle may be used to ensure the device is in power-down by executing a cycle such as the one shown in Figure 42.

-Once supplies are applied to the AD7452, the power-up time is the same as that when powering up from power-down mode.
-It takes approximately 1 μ s to power up fully if the part powers up in normal mode.
-It is not necessary to wait 1 μ s before executing a dummy cycle to ensure the desired mode of operation.
+Once supplies are applied to the AD7440/AD7450A, the power-up time is the same as that when powering up from power-down mode.
+It takes about 1 μs to power up fully if the part powers up in normal mode.
+It is not necessary to wait 1 μs before executing a dummy cycle to ensure the desired mode of operation.
 Instead, the dummy cycle can occur directly after power is supplied to the ADC.
-If the first valid conversion is performed directly after the dummy conversion, care must be taken to ensure that adequate acquisition time has been allowed.
+If the first valid conversion is then performed directly after the dummy conversion, ensure that adequate acquisition time has been allowed.